bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 This insight becomes particularly important in @chap:adaptation_anchors, where we show how changing contexts (from simulation to reality) fundamentally changes the derived specification creating problems of catastrophic forgetting!

 ==== Composing Encodings <def:composing_encodings>
-Modern approaches like Eureka @eureka demonstrate how the `enc` operator can be instantiated as a composition of functions within the RL paradigm.
-The high-level `enc` operation is composed of two sub-stages: a human translating their intent into a textual prompt ($"text" = #`enc`_1("intent")$), and an LLM which acts as a second encoder to produce the final specification ($"spec" = #`enc`_2("text")$).
+Modern approaches like Eureka @eureka demonstrate how the `enc` operator can be instantiated as a composition of functions within the #abbrv.RL paradigm.
+The high-level `enc` operation is composed of two sub-stages: a human translating their intent into a textual prompt ($"text" = #`enc`_1("intent")$), and an #abbrv.LLM which acts as a second encoder to produce the final specification ($"spec" = #`enc`_2("text")$).
 This compositional encoding helps bridge the intent-to-specification gap by leveraging language models' semantic understanding.

 ==== Reward Engineers as Optimizers <def:reward_eng_as_optimizer>
-Notice that the `opt` operator does not just have to be RL optimization.
+Notice that the `opt` operator does not just have to be #abbrv.RL optimization.
 It can be instantiated with any optimization algorithm that takes a specification and produces a policy.
 This can include taking human intuition to be specification, turning reward engineering into derived specification.
-Part of the optimization process is to observe the policy output from the RL algorithm and editing the reward function, thereby optimizing the reward function.
-From this perspective, the `opt` operator is composition of the reward engineer and the RL algorithm.
+Part of the optimization process is to observe the policy output from the #abbrv.RL algorithm and editing the reward function, thereby optimizing the reward function.
+From this perspective, the `opt` operator is composition of the reward engineer and the #abbrv.RL algorithm.
 This makes the choice of how to choose good specifications a key part of the optimization process.

-=== Instantiating EOE with Imitation Learning <chap:intent_to_reality:gaps:eoe_il>
+=== Instantiating #abbrv.EOE with Imitation Learning <chap:intent_to_reality:gaps:eoe_il>

-If we instantiate `Spec` to be an expert behavior $beta_"expert"$, we can see how this frames the problem for imitation learning.
-Given that the behavior of any policy $pi$ is $beta_pi = #`exec`_("sim")(pi)$, various imitation learning algorithms can be seen as operators that minimize some behavioral divergence $d(beta_pi, beta_"expert")$ to find the optimal policy: $pi^* = #`IL`\(beta_"expert")$.
+If we instantiate `Spec` to be an expert behavior $beta_"expert"$, we can see how this frames the problem for #abbrv.IL.
+Given that the behavior of any policy $pi$ is $beta_pi = #`exec`_("sim")(pi)$, various #abbrv.IL algorithms can be seen as operators that minimize some behavioral divergence $d(beta_pi, beta_"expert")$ to find the optimal policy: $pi^* = #abbrv.IL\(beta_"expert")$.

 // #todo[Add a diagram of the pipeline]